Foot Drop : Charlotte’s Journey

 As I got better, my exercises increased and more foot exercises were built in using resistance bands.
 From the injury I had tightness down the right leg so I could not kneel, let alone sit on the floor and so I began having an hour remedial massage for the first month and now have one fortnightly.
 On the 2nd massage I walked home and it was only as I got to the front door I realised I had not lifted my leg as high and walked the smoothest if had since injury.
 This helped to relax the muscles which then slowly repaired my confidence walking as I felt more stable.

 The footdrop has been a huge impact on daily life physically and mentally.
 For my husband and children this has meant mummy not running round the same, asking for help more, and losing my independence as it has prevented me from driving as my foot simply won’t lift enough.
-I have frequent emotional meltdowns over shoes as I simply cannot wear what I want and have a safety pin holding the orthotic I currently have in place as it likes to slip out under the laces, tripping over my foot regularly with a complete fall just weeks ago; not to mention the intense sensations as the nerve potentially regenerates.
+I have frequent emotional meltdowns over shoes as I simply cannot wear what I want, and I have a safety pin holding the orthotic I currently have in place as it likes to slip out under the laces, tripping over my foot regularly with a complete fall just weeks ago; not to mention the intense sensations as the nerve potentially regenerates.

 Everyday I do various foot exercises which involves inversion, eversion, lift up and down, and rotating.
 I do these using various ways to assist including resistance bands, yoga straps, and my boys and husband moving them.
 I have made it into a little routine with music to make myself feel better.
 I also walk as much as I can but my leg and foot fatigues quicker and I notice the faster I try to walk the harder it becomes.
 I also love sewing so have even used my sewing machine as both a mental and physical benefit.
 I find the control I need to utilise the machine foot helps me work my foot even though its not quite as it should be.